Psychological vs Psychiatric Evaluation And Treatment

 The differences in a psychiatric and psychological evaluation are particularly evident in the diagnostic tools each professional can utilize.
 Psychiatrists are medical doctors who can draw upon diagnostics tests, including medical laboratory tests and computerized tomography (CT) scans.
 A psychiatrist can also perform a physical exam as part of a comprehensive evaluation.
 In order to specifically label a psychological condition, psychiatrists rely on the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
 Within this manual are descriptions of the various mental disorders and the criteria used to diagnose each psychological illness.

-Typically, both types of evaluations will involve an interview with the patient.
-A psychologist or psychiatrist may ask the individual about their medical history, day-to-day life, and family history — as well as the symptoms that caused them to seek psychological treatment.
-A psychology or psychiatry professional may also choose to speak to other people in the patient’s life, including their partner or other family members.
+Both use a variety of tests and assessments for psychological evaluation.
+Psychologists, however, usually receive extensive training in administering and interpreting these tests.
+Psychologists also use the DSM-5 in their work.
+Typically, both types of evaluations involve an interview with the patient.
+A psychologist or psychiatrist may ask the individual about their medical history, day-to-day life, and family history—as well as the symptoms that caused them to seek psychological treatment.
+A psychology or psychiatry professional may also speak to other people in the patient’s life with their permission, including their partner or other family members.

 Psychological treatment options